Published: Feb 14, 2023Time to read: 5mins Category: Insights

-PeopleFluent’s Bright Lights: Meet TJ Seabrooks, Chief Technology Officer
+PeopleFluent’s Bright Lights: Meet TJ Seabrooks, Managing Director

 Hi TJ!
 Please tell us about your role at PeopleFluent.

-I’m the Chief Technology Officer so I provide strategic and cultural leadership.
-The second part, I view as important (or even more important) than the first part.
-Every day when I wake up, I want to make sure that everyone else wakes up and doesn't hate going to work.
+I’m the Managing Director, so I provide strategic and cultural leadership.
+The second part, I find to be as important, or even more important, than the first part.
+The goal is to build a place where the people who work here never wake up hating the idea of going to work.

 Before PeopleFluent, what did you do for work?

 Before PeopleFluent, I served as the CEO of Rustici Software, sister company to PeopleFluent within Learning Technologies Group (LTG).
 I started with Rustici in 2011 after leaving my job as an Embedded Software Engineer for Toshiba of America where I mostly wrote the software powering TVs.

 During my time at Rustici (and then LTG), I’ve held a number of positions ranging from Support Engineer, Director of Engineering & Products, to CEO.

 What are you doing when you’re not at your desk?